The National Scouting Museum

 Camping gear, uniforms, service projects, and more tell the story of Scouting in Exhibit Hall A. The history of Philmont Scout Ranch and the Great Southwest fill Exhibit Hall B. Study the ranch’s trails and camps on an over-sized, 3-D, topographical map, learn more about an 1850s mud wagon, view southwestern pottery, and learn about the artwork of Ernest Thompson Seton.

-Waite Phillips built the Villa Philmonte as the summer home for his family on the Philmont Ranch.
+Waite Phillips built the Villa Philmonte as the New Mexico home for his family on the Philmont Ranch.
 It was completed in 1927 and was designed in Spanish Mediterranean style.
 Restored to the period when Phillips owned the ranch, it now serves as a memorial to him and his generosity to the Boy Scouts of America.
 You can view guided tour hours and call us to make a reservation.

 Museum Gift Shop